San Marino euro coins: Commemorative coins

-The Republic, just like the other European states who have the right to issue euro coins, issues commemorative coins, of which the most notorious denomination is €2.
+The Republic, just like the other European states who have the right to issue euro coins, issues commemorative coins, of which the most notable denomination is €2.
 The Republic has also issued commemorative euro coins in other denominations, such as the 2014 €5 coin dedicated to three-time Formula One World Champion Ayrton Senna in 2014, being 20 years from Senna's fatal crash at the San Marino Grand Prix.
 This coin was also complemented by a commemorative €2.50 stamp.